 When data subjects install the MyBioethics mobile application either through Apple App Store (for iOS) or Google Play Store (for Android), they consent to the terms of these services.
 Particularly noteworthy is that this means consenting to the policies these services have regarding gathering data on application installations and other such general usage relating to the application.

-Please also note that the MyBioethics mobile application will save locally to your mobile device your application settings as well as keep track of your usage of the application to offer you more consistent user experience and statistics in this regard.
-This data is not accessible to us and it will be deleted when you delete the application from your mobile device.
-This also means that if you install the application again, for example to a new device, you will need to adjust your settings again, and you cannot access your previous usage statistics (for example, the teaching modules you have completed).
-This does not, however, affect your previous activity on the MyBioethics.com website.
-You can also manually sync your progression data on the app to reflect your current situation.
+Please also note that the MyBioethics mobile application will save locally to your mobile device your application settings as well as locally keep track of your usage of the application to offer you more consistent user experience.
+This data is not accessible to us and it will typically be deleted when you delete the application from your mobile device.
+This also means that if you install the application again, for example to a new device, you will need to adjust your settings again.
+This does not, however, affect your activity on the MyBioethics.com website (such as dilemma voting).

 7. Disclosure of the data